What were medieval knights?

 The young man receiving knighthood would be stripped down to their underwear, with all their clothing removed except for a belt.

-The person giving the knighting ceremony (usually a lord or king) would typically promise to protect his king and his lands.
+The new knight would then typically promise to protect his king and his lands.

 The young man would then be given a new set of clothing, including a suit of armor and a helmet.